All You Need to Know About Spending New Year’s Eve in the Netherlands

 Basically every city in the Netherlands will be celebrating in some sort of way.
 If you’re looking for anywhere particularly big, head to the larger cities.
 A few are: Amsterdam, Rotterdam, Den Haag or Scheveningen, Eindhoven, Utrecht, Groningen etc. So far I’ve done NYE in Amsterdam, Rotterdam and soon-to-be Scheveningen in the Netherlands.
 Honestly though – you’ll likely see hundreds of firework displays outside your doorstep, with no need to even leave.
 But if you’re looking for professional displays in the Netherlands, head to the larger cities.

 Don’t let the fireworks put you off if you love NYE.
 Just make sure you keep an eye out for any stray fireworks and anyone just chucking them.
 If you really aren’t a fan of fireworks, then better to head to a quieter spot.
 Have a fantastic New Year everyone!
-I’ve been writing this while hearing the booms outside (hey, it’s not time yet guys!)

 What’s your experience with New Year’s Eve in the Netherlands?
 Drop it in the comments.
 Don’t forget to subscribe too!